 Topic Detail View The window shows a reduced image of the whole diagram.
 The shaded box represents the viewed area, displayed on the open diagram.
-Toolbar The toolbar provides these functions (in
+Toolbar The toolbar provides these functions (in order): Zoom In Zoom Out Zoom to fit diagram Zoom to fit page Zoom to 100% Zoom Slider Use Open the required diagram.

-order):

-• Zoom In

-Zoom Out

-Zoom to fit diagram

-• Zoom to fit page

-• Zoom to 100%

-Zoom Slider

-Use Open the required diagram

-050 Open the required diagram.

 Move the cursor onto the shaded box inside the Pan & Zoom window.
 Hold down the mouse button as you move the cursor to move the shaded box over the open diagram.

-To zoom, use either the Zoom Slider or the buttons located on the tool bar.
+As you do this, the corresponding area is brought into view on the open diagram.
+To zoom, use either the Zoom Slider (drag the rectangle along the line) or the buttons located on the tool bar (click on the appropriate button).